spboyer/angular-aspnetcore-workshop/docs/Labs/1-Create-Angular-WebAPI-Project.md

     ```
     >For more information on these commands and scaffolding in general, see [this tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/adding-model#add-initial-migration-and-update-the-database).

-## A quick look at the Values Controller
+## A quick look at the Sample Data Controller

-First, open the `Controllers` folder and take a quick look at the `ValuesController`.
-You'll see simple functions that correspond to HTTP verbs.
+First, open the `Controllers` folder and take a quick look at the `SampleDataController`.
+This controller has a `WeatherForecasts` method that responds to GET requests.
+The weather forecast data from this endpoint is displayed on the "Fetch data" page of the Angular app.
 You'll see the output of this controller in a bit, but first we'll build our own API controller for the `Speakers` model class.

 ## Scaffolding an API Controller